SGB Championship 2022: Summary

-Eleven clubs competed in the Championship in 2022, with Oxford returning to the sport after a 15 year absence.
+Eleven clubs competed in the Championship in 2022, with Oxford returning to the sport after a 15-year absence.
 The Eastbourne Eagles and the Kent Kings did not compete in the 2022 edition, with the Kings riding in the National Development League as The Royals, and Eastbourne not riding at all.

 Alongside the league and Knockout Cup, a new Summer competition was added in form of a group stage before a three team final at Sheffield.
 The tournament was called 'The Championship Jubilee League' which was eventually suspended until the 2023 season.
 However the additional fixtures created an issue due to the suspension of fixtures during the Death and state funeral of Elizabeth II and the heavy rain during October.
 In retrospect an additional event could have been added after the completion of the league and cup fixtures.
 Poole Pirates dominated the season again and successfully defended their league and knockout cup double crown.

-Newcastle withdrew from the Championship and closed their doors on June 21.
+Newcastle Diamonds withdrew from the Championship and closed their doors on June 21.
 Their results were expunged from the League and they were withdrawn from the Knockout Cup and Jubilee League.